 - The candidate can also be part of a training grant (T32), but should not be in receipt of an external career development award (eg. K01, K08, K23 or VA CDA, etc.) at the time of application.
 Internal K awards do not disqualify (eg., KL2, K12, etc.).

-- One research proposal (clinical or translational) will be funded for 2017-18 depending on the merit of the applications received.
+- Two patient-oriented research proposals (clinical or translational) will be funded depending on the merit of the applications received.

-- Grants are for 1 year of funding only
+- Grants are for one year of funding only.

 - The funds need to be used during the year awarded.
 Any funds not expended during this time will be returned to the Department of Medicine at the end of the grant period.

-A final progress report is due by July 31, 2019.
-This should be brief (less than 1 page), reporting on any publications or presentations at national meetings, summarizing grant support received and future plans.
+A final progress report is due by July 31, 2024 (one month after the grant period).
+This should be brief (less than 1 page), reporting on any publications or presentations at national meetings, summarizing grant support received including reference to the Mario Family Foundation Award and future plans.
 Copies of published abstracts and papers should be provided, if available.